Docs / From CRDTs

 • Verify self-inverse property: double-applying any delta returns to previous state

-• Load test: confirm O(1) merge performance holds under production traffic
+• Load test: confirm accumulator-path performance under representative traffic

 • Monitor bandwidth: measure actual reduction vs CRDT baseline